-Adjust the administration flow rate by taking into account the dose being administered, the daily volume intake, and the duration of the infusion [see Overdosage (10)].
+Adjust the infusion rate by taking into account the dose being administered, the daily volume intake, and the duration of the infusion.
+Do not exceed the maximum infusion rates in Table 1 [Warnings and Precautions (5.1) and see Overdosage (10)].

 The recommended duration of infusion for a parenteral nutrition bag is between 12 and 24 hours, depending on the clinical situation.
-Treatment with parenteral nutrition may be continued for as long as is required by the patient's condition.
+For preterm and term neonates, the recommended duration of infusion is 20 to 24 hours.
+Treatment with parenteral nutrition may be continued for as long as required by the patient's condition.

-The maximum daily dose of CLINOLIPID should be based on individual total nutritional requirements and patient tolerance (Table 1).
+The maximum daily dosage of CLINOLIPID should be based on individual total nutritional requirements and patient tolerance (Table 1).

-Table 1: Recommended Adult Dosage and Infusion Rate
+Table 1: Recommended Pediatric and Adult Dosage and Infusion Rate